Allen v. City of Oakland

 Delphine Allen et al. v.
-City of Oakland (or the Riders Case or Riders Scandal) was a civil rights lawsuit in Federal District Court regarding police misconduct in Oakland, California which has resulted in ongoing Federal oversight.
+City of Oakland (also known as the Riders Case or Riders Scandal) was a civil rights lawsuit in Federal District Court regarding police misconduct in Oakland, California which has resulted in ongoing Federal oversight.
 Plaintiffs alleged mistreatment at the hands of four veteran officers, known as the "Riders", who were alleged to have kidnapped, planted evidence, and beaten citizens.
 Plaintiffs also alleged that the Oakland Police Department (OPD) turned a blind eye to police misconduct.

 The plaintiffs were represented by the Law Offices of John Burris and the Law Offices of James B. Chanin.
 Ms. Julie Houk, Mr. Chanin's associate, also played a major role in the litigation that has lasted for nearly fourteen years.

 In 2003, the parties entered into a settlement.
 Part of that settlement saw a $10.9 million payout to the 119 plaintiffs.
 Additionally, the Oakland Police Department was required to comply with a series of reforms.
 An independent monitoring team was appointed by the court to ensure the police complied with the settlement.
-As of January 15, 2019, the city has yet to fully comply with the terms of that settlement.
+As of September 2024, the city has yet to fully comply with the terms of that settlement.

 Background

 "The Riders" refer to four officers in the Oakland Police Department.
 The Washington Post described them:

 At the high point of their careers, the so-called "Riders" were considered the best and the brightest, veterans whom rookie police officers tried to emulate.
 Their specialty: bringing in reputed drug dealers in record numbers from the crime-plagued streets of West Oakland.

-The alleged abuses came to light after a rookie officer, just 10 days on the job and fresh out of the police academy, resigned and reported his former co-workers' activities to the police department's Internal Affairs Division.

-A string of incidents of police misconduct by the group of four Oakland PD officers known as "the Oakland Riders" came to light.
+On July 5, 2000, Keith Batt resigned and reported his former co-workers' activities to the police department's Internal Affairs Division, just about a month after graduating from the police academy.
+Afterwards, a string of incidents of police misconduct by the group of four Oakland PD officers known as "the Oakland Riders" became publicly revealed, with Alameda County District Attorney Tom Orloff filing criminal charges on November 1, 2000.
 119 people pressed civil rights lawsuits for unlawful beatings and detention, ultimately settling for $11 million with an agreement that the Oakland Police Department would implement significant reforms.
 Although all of the police officers involved were fired, three were later acquitted of criminal charges while one fled, presumably to Mexico, to avoid prosecution.